Skip to main content

 1. What is a narwhal tusk?

 The narwhal tusk—most commonly found on males—is actually an enlarged tooth with sensory capability and up to 10 million nerve endings inside.
 Some narwhals have up to two tusks, while others have none.
-The spiraled tusk juts from the head and can grow as long at 10 feet.
+The spiraled tusk juts from the head and can grow as long as 10 feet.

 2. Where do narwhals live?

-Unlike some whale species that migrate, narwhals spend their lives in the Arctic waters of Canada, Greenland, Norway and Russia.
+Unlike some whale species that migrate, narwhals spend their lives in the Arctic waters of Canada, Greenland, Norway, and Russia.
 Most narwhals winter for up to five months under sea ice in the Baffin Bay-Davis Strait area.

 3. What threats do narwhals face?